Skip to content

 Communication Pattern

-Backend proxies strategy-related requests to Strategy Service: - GET /strategies → Strategy Service - POST /strategies/{name}/stage → Strategy Service - POST /strategies/{name}/promote → Strategy Service - GET/POST /hyperopt/* → Strategy Service
+Backend proxies strategy-related requests to Strategy Service: - GET /api/v1/strategies → Strategy Service - POST /api/v1/strategies/{name}/stage → Strategy Service - POST /api/v1/strategies/{name}/promote → Strategy Service - GET/POST /api/v1/hyperopt/* → Strategy Service

 Debugging Connection Issues